Getting things done by not trying

 For example, you might think the first step to writing a bestseller is to research what kind of books are getting sold (because James Clear did that with Atomic Habits).
 Guess what?
 A million other first time authors have the same idea and are doing the same research.

 Your chances of success diminish significantly when you compete head-on with millions of other ambitious folks on the same incremental path.
 But, that’s not all.
-The key thing to remember is that even if you’re the only one on an incremental path, breakthrough success does not happen this way.
+The key thing to remember is that even if you’re the only one on an incremental path, breakthrough success does not happen incrementally.

 Chase the gradient of interestingness